-I write this as the political wars leading up to the 2020 election are raging across the country, on the day that President Trump has been impeached by the House of Representatives.
-This Third Edition is being published about a week or two before the 2020 presidential election.
-When you read this, presumably that will be in the past, but whatever the outcome, the United States will be indelibly changed.
+As I write this it appears that President Trump will be replaced by Joe Biden as president starting in 2021.
 This era may be a footnote in history, or the beginning of a major transformation of the United States and the former American world empire, or whatever term you the Reader chooses to use in light of the results of this political, cultural, and social battle in the United States.

 I have a small group of friends with whom I attended engineering school in the early sixties, most of whom were also in Naval ROTC and were later commissioned as naval officers and served during the Vietnam War era.
 Some made a career of the Navy, with one seeing active duty as a PT Boat Squadron commander and subsequent higher commands, another being killed in his first battle in Vietnam as a Marine 2nd Lieutenant, and another became a Seabee.
 Most of the others served in the nuclear submarine service, with one becoming quite prominent in the defense establishment as a senior admiral and later had very senior leadership positions in international defense industries.
 He is probably the most approachable, real, funny guy I have met, and shatters what others might think of “those people.”
 These are smart, driven, funny, and very opinionated friends, and we had - and have - varying degrees of differences in our political, cultural and social outlooks.
 We are not afraid to share those views with each other, and do it with great fervor.
 We mostly agree to disagree, and enjoy the robust debates.
 I rarely see any of them, especially in these later years, but we keep in touch by email.
 I wish there were more like that in our ongoing national discussions.